CartoDB/carto.js/docs/analysis-and-filtering-api.md

   clusters: 10
 });

-// Options are diferent for each type

 ```

-An instance of dataview provides methods to extract the information about a specific kind of analysis (see documentation below).
+Each type of dataview needs different options, and instances of the different dataview types provide methods to extract the information about the specific kind of analysis (see documentation below).

 ### Defining dataviews